 But, to get these savings, you’ll have to qualify.
 This means you’ll have to prove to your insurer that you own a home.
 Once you do that, you’ll be able to get a potentially sizable discount.
-For example, Progressive customers save an average of 10% on their car insurance rates.
+For example, Progressive customers save an average of 10% on their premiums.

 In this article, you’ll learn the ins and outs of the homeowner discount.
 This includes how to qualify for it.
-We’ll tell you which car insurance companies offer it and how they run their programs.
+We’ll tell you which insurers offer it and how they run their programs.

 Find the best car insurance deal